andrewrobertmadsen/runGitDag/README.md

 ## Features

 Connection:
-  - HOST
-  - PORT
-  - TYPE (HIVE, IMPALA, PRESTO, etc)
-  - OPTIONS

 Service_User:
-  - USERNAME
-  - PASSWORD
-  - CONNECTION

 Job:
-  - REPO_URL
-  - REPO_PATH
-  - (other configuration?)

 Schedule:
-  - CRON
-  - (Maybe this should be part of a job?
-Or keep schedules and jobs seperate?)

 User:
-  - Username
-  - Password
-  - Type
-  -

 ## Stories
- What are some of the ideas for this application?
+ What are some ideas for this application?

   - Admin:
     - Login